-We started building this portfolio on 9/24/2021 and, even with this rough last week, when compared to the S&P 500 we are outperforming the market so far!
-Within that same timeframe, the S&P 500 is down -7.3% whereas our portfolio is up 0.62%!
+We started building this portfolio on 9/24/2021 and when compared to the S&P 500 we are outperforming the market so far!
+Within that same timeframe, the S&P 500 is down -12.48% whereas our portfolio is down -2.20%!
 I love tracking my portfolio against a benchmark like the S&P. The above chart comes from Sharesight which makes portfolio and dividend management a breeze!

-We added $200 in cash to the account this week.
-The trades made this week will be broken out below
+We added $120 in cash to the account this week.
+The trades made this week will be broken out below.

 In my portfolio, all positions have dividend reinvestment enabled.
 I don’t hold onto the dividend, I don’t try to time the reinvestment, I just let my broker do it automatically.
 The Coca-Cola dividend was actually received last Friday, but got reinvested on the following trading day.